 The idea of the "unperson", whose existence is erased from all records by the state, comes from George's Orwell's novel 1984.

+Today Melissa Chan, the al-Jazeera English television correspondent who, it was announced yesterday, had been expelled from China, seems to have become an "unperson" in China.
 The only Chinese-language newspapers in which we could find reports on the expulsion on Wednesday morning were the Hong Kong-affiliated Ta Kung Pao paper from Henan province and the Global Times.

 The decision not to grant her a new visa, effectively kicking her out, was made by the Foreign Ministry, and was significant.
 China has not taken such a step since 1998.